 Curiously, when Super Street Fighter II: The New Challengers went overseas, Cammy and Dee Jay received different voices for some of their signature moves.
 Cammy's anti-air move, known as 'Spiral Arrow' in Japan, was called 'Thrust Kick' internationally and her 'Cannon Spike' was revoiced 'Cannon Drill'.
 Similarly, Dee Jay's projectile attack, accompanied by the word 'Slash', was redubbed 'Max Out' internationally.
+These variations were retained in Super Turbo.
 The question remains, why?
 In the case of 'Spiral Arrow' perhaps it was because the Japanese voice-over artist doesn't sound convincingly English (too many 'r's and 'l's!)
 Although the nomenclature for all these moves is now standard across territories many international players are still in the habit of referring to the moves by their old names.

 Guile makes a cameo appearance as 'Foreigner' in the OVA adaptation of Kagami Yoshimizu's Lucky Star manga.
 The sequence appears in episode one, The Girl who Dashes Off, as Konata explains to Kagami how she and Tsukasa became friends.
 Konata mistakenly believed that the foreigner was going to kidnap Tsukasa when in fact he was merely asking her for directions.
 In her retelling of events, Konata saw him off with her 'special fists of fury' and 'beautiful hurricane kick'.
 Besides this reference to Ryu and Ken's signature move, the cut-away depicts the fight at Suzaku Castle; Ryu's stage from Street Fighter II.